Studio Flash Frequently Asked Questions

 Is 1/160th Shutter Speed too slow?
 Surely I need much higher than that to avoid motion blur, especially without a tripod?

-Although the shutter speed is only 1/160th of a second, what you are actually using to make the exposure is the flash and the flash duration is typically around the 1/3000th of a second mark, which is pretty quick!
+Although the shutter speed is only 1/160th of a second, what you are actually using to make the exposure is the flash light and the flash duration is typically around the 1/3000th of a second mark, which is pretty quick!
 So long as you stay below your camera’s maximum “Sync” speed (the speed at which the camera and flash synchronise together is typically around the 1/200 – 1/250th second mark) the shutter speed is relatively irrelevant.
 If you go above the maximum sync speed you may start to catch the shutter curtain in the picture causing part of the picture to be blacked out.
 So although your shutter is firing at 1/160th of a second, your exposure is being made in 1/3000th second.

 What is the correct White Balance setting to use with your Studio Lights?